How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 - Connect all ground wires together and to the switch and box.

-- Connect the black wire from the 2-wire cable going to the light (the switch leg) to the common (dark-colored) terminal.
+- Connect the black wire from the 2-wire cable going to the light (the switch leg) to the common (dark-colored) terminal on the second switch.

 Advanced 3-Way Switch Wiring Considerations